Team Tryouts Information

 Students trying out should prepare to present based on their class standing and trial team experience, as follows:

 - 3L students will be required to perform both a 5-minute closing argument and a 5-minute cross-examination of an assigned witness.
 (Students may choose which side they wish to represent.
-Students who choose to represent the prosecution should plan to cross-examine Conrad Grayson.
-Students who choose to represent the defense should plan to cross-examine Frankie Stevens.)
-All 3Ls will try out on Tuesday, August 21, 2018.
+Students who choose prosecution will cross-examine Jonah Ryan; students who choose defense will cross-examine Lt.
+Egan.)
+All 3Ls will try out on Tuesday, August 27, 2019.
 The Board of Advocates will provide all witnesses.

 - (3Ls must try out for a trial team even if they were on one or more trial teams last year.)